tusharbhutt/Endless-Nodes/README.md

 ### Image Analysis Nodes

 You can use these two node to see how novel or complex your images are.

+![noveltyscore](./img/novelty.png)

 The Novelty Score node match your image against one or more reference images and computes how different your image is.
 The higher the score, the more novel your image is.

-![noveltyscore](./img/novelty.png)
+The calculates CLIP embeddings for the input image and compares them to a list of reference embeddings using cosine similarity.
+You can compare it to another image, but it's more fun to compare to a range of them.

+![complexitycore](./img/complexity.png)

 Similarly, the Complexity Score node indicate how complex an image is, with more complex images scoring higher.
 This is based on edge detection and other variances found in the image.

-![complexitycore](./img/complexity.png)
+The node converts the image to grayscale, applies `FIND_EDGES` from `PIL`, and calculates what percent of pixels are above a threshold.

 ### Randomizer Nodes